 Children need more than just food or education to break free from poverty—they need to develop in all areas of life.
 That’s why Compassion focuses on holistic child development.
 We want to help children grow up to be adults who are empowered to escape poverty.
 In this four-part series, we’ll talk about the four key areas of a child’s development—physical, emotional, cognitive and spiritual—and how our church partners are meeting these needs in the lives of the children they care for.

 “Being healthy” probably evokes different images for everyone.
-Some of us may be trying to remember the last time we hit the gym or are instantly reminded of that triple-fudge brownie we shouldn’t have eaten at lunchtime.
+Some of us may be trying to remember the last time we hit the gym or are instantly reminded of that triple-fudge brownie we regret eating at lunchtime.

 But for families living in poverty, being healthy has a wholly different meaning.
 It means access to safe water and latrines, so a child no longer gets sick with diarrhea, typhoid or cholera.
 It means prevention, education and access to treatment of mosquito-borne diseases like malaria, zika or chikungunya.
 It means making sure pregnant moms are healthy, have access to medical care and know how to ensure their babies grow up healthy, too.